Remedial notice review policy

 • A prohibition notice to stop an activity would be paused.
 You could keep doing the activity while it's reviewed.

 We'll decide if your notice should be ‘stayed’ while your notice is under review.
-We can also impose conditions that apply during the review if it grants you a stay.
+We can also impose conditions that apply during the review if EPA grants you a stay.

 We'll consider the following matters if you ask for a stay:

-• Would granting a stay defeat the purpose the remedial notice is trying to achieve?
-For example, staying a prohibition notice may expose human health or the environment to an unacceptable risk of harm during the notice review period?
+• If granting a stay defeats the purpose the remedial notice is trying to achieve.
+For example, staying a prohibition notice may expose human health or the environment to an unacceptable risk of harm during the notice review period.

-• Who would suffer the greater prejudice or harm if the stay was not granted – the notice recipient, or the community/environment protected by a remedial notice remaining in force?
+• Who would suffer the greater prejudice or harm if the stay was not granted – you or the community/environment protected by a remedial notice remaining in force.

-• Would the impact of the remedial notice remaining in force during the review adversely affect you, disproportionately to the risks addressed by the notice?
+• If the impact of the remedial notice remaining in force during the review adversely affects you disproportionately to the risks addressed by the notice.

-• What (if any) measures are proposed to reduce any risks of harm to human health or the environment during the review period if a stay were to be granted?
+• What (if any) measures are proposed by you to reduce any risks of harm to human health or the environment during the review period if a stay were to be granted.

 The time in which we must make a decision on a stay request will depend on when you apply:

-• If you apply for a stay on a business day you will be told of the outcome within 48 hours of applying for review (excluding any non-business days that may fall within that period).
+• If you apply for a stay before 5 pm on a business day you will be told of the outcome within 48 hours of applying (excluding any non-business days that may fall within that period).

-• If you apply after 5:00pm on a business day or on a non-business day you will be told of the outcome by 5:00pm of the second business day after your application.
+• If you apply after 5 pm on a business day, or any time on a non-business day, you will be told of the outcome by 5pm of the second business day after your application.

 If we refuse to stay the notice or you don’t agree with any conditions, then you can ask VCAT to review that decision within 15 business days.